hikikones/Lazycard/README.md

 ## :scroll: Setup

 Install [Node.js](https://nodejs.org/en/).
-Open up a terminal and clone the project with [Git](https://git-scm.com/), `cd` into the project root folder where the `package.json` file, and install all dependencies:
+Open up a terminal and clone the project with [Git](https://git-scm.com/), `cd` into the project root folder and install all dependencies:

 ```